Pest from the West

+Pest from the West is a 1939 American short comedy film featuring American comedian Buster Keaton.
+This film was a condensed remake of Keaton's English-made feature film The Invader (1935).

-Pest from the West is the first short subject starring American comedian Buster Keaton made for Columbia Pictures.
-Keaton made a total of ten films for the studio between 1939 and 1941.
+It is the first short subject starring Buster Keaton made for Columbia Pictures.
+Keaton made a total of ten short films for the studio between 1939 and 1941.

 Plot

 Keaton is a millionaire vacationing in Mexico traveler who falls in love with a señorita and sets out to win her.